 6. Clear the Cache.

 All Mac apps have cache files.
 These files store frequently used information that helps the apps run smoothly and more efficiently.
-But if a cache files becomes corrupted, then an app crash may occur.
+But if cache files become corrupted, then an app crash may occur.
 Your macOS can remove the corrupt cache, but since it is hidden, your system might not be able to locate it.

-In most cases, the cache files are located in the Library > Cache folder.
+In most cases, cache files are located in the Library > Cache folder.
 It is conventionally named based on an app’s name, so you should be able to identify it immediately.

 To clear any corrupted cache file, do the following:

 - Look for its cache file in the location specified above.